Where Can I Find Food Banks in Brighton & Hove?

 A friendly guide for Brighton Girls who’re struggling to afford food

-If you’re finding yourself worried about your next meal, you’re absolutely not alone and you do have places to turn to for help in a safe, respectful way.
+If you’re finding yourself worrying about your next meal, you’re absolutely not alone – over 14 million people have faced hunger due to lack of money.

-The Brighton and Hove Food Partnership have a whole directory map of food support and crisis services to help.
+As a starting point, the Brighton and Hove Food Partnership have a whole directory map of food support and crisis services to help.

 What’s available and how it works